Visual Stress Assessment at Parkhurst and Co.

 Do we provide reports for schools requesting extra time, learning support or exam concessions?

-No. Parkhurst & Co. does not offer reports for schools, examinations or educational needs assessments.
+No. Parkhurst and Co does not provide reports for schools, examinations or educational needs assessments.

-The purpose of a Visual Stress Assessment is solely to identify whether a specific coloured overlay or tinted pair of spectacles may help reduce visual discomfort.
+The purpose of a Visual Stress Assessment is to identify whether precision-tinted spectacles may help reduce visual discomfort and improve visual comfort when reading or using screens.

 ☎️ Book Your Eye Examination